influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/kafka.md

 attribute in your TICKscripts to send alerts to a Kafka cluster or define a Kafka handler that subscribes to a topic and sends published alerts to Kafka.

-The examples below use the same Kafka configuration defined in the `kapacitor.conf`:
+The examples below use the following Kafka configuration defined in the `kapacitor.conf`:

 _**Kafka settings in kapacitor.conf**_
 ```toml